-BC Fisheries Are ‘On A Knife Edge,’ But Rupert Crabber Chelsey Ellis Is Fighting To Make Them Stronger
+BC Fisheries Are ‘On A Knife Edge,’ but Rupert Crabber Chelsey Ellis Is Fighting to Make Them Stronger

 She has experienced commercial fishing on both coasts and at every step of the supply chain.